marincarroll/marincarroll.github.io/src/work/northeastern.md

 startDate: "Aug 2022"
 ---

-I currently work in the newsroom at Northeastern Global News, working to drive user engagement and continually maintain a large codebase.
+Northeastern Global News is a high-traffic news & PR site (1m+ views per month).
+I create components to drive user engagement and improve publishing flow while continually maintaining a large codebase.
 This year I worked on:

 - Spearheading an initiative to ensure analytics tags' GDPR compliance, using GTM & TrustArc.